BMW Z4 years to avoid — most common problems

 There have been reports of coolant leaks, especially in the 2003 to 2005 Z4 models.
 The leak causes engine overheating, which, if left unattended, can damage engine components and eventually lead to engine failure.
 In case of a leak, you may notice some symptoms of low coolant, especially sudden temperature raises and engine overheating.

 Fixing the leakage cost about $700 because parts like the upper and lower hoses had to be replaced, asides from flushing the system and replacing the coolant.
-Drivers who were unfortunate enough not to notice the problem earlier had to spend more on repairs for parts that were damaged by the overheating.
+Some of the latter model years also experienced this issue, including 2008 and 2009, but luckily BMW recalled most of these to fix the problem free of charge.

 Airbags on the Z4 are notorious for deploying on their own.
 It is a serious safety hazard as the airbags can deploy voluntarily in the middle of a ride and cause an accident and severe injury to the driver.
 You should avoid the 2007 model to reduce your chances of facing this problem as they are more susceptible to developing it.

 When gearing up to purchase the Z4, there are certain models you should avoid at all costs.
-These models are given below.
+Now that you know about the commonly-found problems of the model, it’s time to dedicate all of your attention to the important question – what are the worst BMW Z4 years?

 The 2005 Z4 inherited most of the problems of the 2003 model and added a few of its own.
 Clunking steering wheels, faulty airbags, sticky steering, steering drifts, and defective roof mechanism and convertible tops are some of these additions.